-Stevioside are non-caloric sweeteners, which makes them an attractive sugar substitute for food industry.
+Stevioside is a non-caloric sweetener, which makes them an attractive sugar substitute for the food industry.
 Even though, stevia does not contain any calories but no nutrients as well.
 Several filtration steps such as the chemical precipitation of undesired components, decoloration, anion and cation exchange, and a multistage crystallization, are necessary to get the final purity of 95 %.
 Further, more than 4 changes solvent are needed, drying and resolving steps, and using chelators are needed as well in this process.
 This is why you won’t find stevia in organic quality.

 Additionally, stevioside could be used as a natural sweetener and a sugar replacer in different foods.
-Although, several researchers have claimed that stevioside offers therapeutic benefits such as having anti-hyperglycemic, anti-hypertensive, anti-flammatory, anti-tumor, anti-diarrheal, diuretic, and immunomodulatory effects.
+Although, several researchers have claimed that stevioside offers therapeutic benefits such as having anti-hyperglycemic, anti-hypertensive, anti-inflammatory, anti-tumor, anti-diarrheal, diuretic, and immunomodulatory effects.
 But, further study is needed to assess its toxicological effects on human health.

 What’s the catch?

 The problem is: Studies have shown that stevia/stevioside (totally harmless) was transformed in the guts of rats into steviol, which is toxic.
 Steviol caused a big spike in mutagenic DNA damage.